Therapist For Anxiety

 Can cognitive behavioral therapy help with severe anxiety and depression?

-Research has shown that cognitive behavioral therapy is one of the most effective treatment methods for severe anxiety and depression.
+Research has shown that cognitive behavioral therapy is one of the most effective treatment methods that therapists use for severe anxiety and depression.
 This type of therapy includes several core components that can help patients overcome anxiety and depression.

 - Behavioral activation involves engaging in actions that will positively influence your mood or mental health.
 For example, someone struggling with depression might participate in a hobby that will increase feelings of happiness and peace.